molochdao/handbook/grant-pipeline-procedures/how-and-when-to-put-a-proposal-on-chain/README.md

 **How much funding is usually available?**

 We dispense $1,000,000+ per year to righteous projects.
-We hold 3 grant rounds per year (annual schedule TBD).
+We hold 3 grant rounds per year, April-May, August-September and December-January.

 **How do we support the projects we give grants to?**